 All Singapore (SG) incorporated companies are required to file financial statements (FS) with ACRA, except for those which are exempted.
-Some companies will file a full set of FS in XBRL format, while some others will file key financial data in XBRL format and a full set of signed copy of the FS tabled at annual general meeting and/or circulated to members (AGM FS) in PDF.
+Some companies will file a full set of FS in XBRL format, while others will file key financial data in XBRL format along with a full set of signed copies of the FS tabled at the annual general meeting and/or circulated to members (AGM FS) in PDF format.
 If you own a sole proprietorship, partnership, limited liability partnership, or limited partnership, you are not required to file FS with ACRA.
+For the avoidance of doubt, all SG incorporated companies are required to prepare financial statements, except for those which are dormant relevant companies.

 Revised XBRL filing requirements